Skip to main content

 Step 1 — Uninstall the Current SSL

 First, make sure that the domain or subdomain currently doesn't have an SSL installed.
-To do so, go to Websites, find the site in question, and click on Manage next to it.
+To do so, go to Websites, find the site in question, and click Manage next to it.
 Then, search for SSL on the sidebar:

 Locate the SSL for the domain (or subdomain).
 If there is one, click on the ellipsis ⋮ button and select Uninstall: